sikaeducation/react-testing-workshop/standards/build-tests-react/topics/what-to-test-react/README.md

 * **What state does the component have, and under what circumstances does it change?** These usually point toward test cases.
 * **What other components does this component render, and what are their props?** What state do they have and how does it change?
 * **What kinds of interactions can users have with the component?** Are there things that can be clicked on, typed in, or changed?
-* **What happens when child components invoke callbacks?** Do the callbacks change state or otherwise alter what's rendered?
+* **What happens when child components invoke functions?** Do the functions change state or otherwise alter what's rendered?

 The answers to these questions will guide you toward the things you need to test.
 Some general guidelines:

 ## What To Test

-Test the contract of the component, which is its public API.
+Test the public API of the component.

 ### Props

 * You may want separate cases for any equivalence partitions and boundaries for those props
 * If a prop is optional, test what happens with and without it
-* Test different combinations of props
+* Test different combinations of props, including their partitions and boundaries
 * If the component has child components, make sure they render
 * Are there styles bound to props?